Search our range of undergraduate, postgraduate and professional courses.

-To complete your application, you’ll need:
+To complete your application, you’ll need your:

 Fast-track students who study throughout the summer months may also be entitled to an additional 'long course loan' to cover their additional weeks of study.
-This is dependent on household income.
+This is dependent on your household income.

 Please note: if you’re repeating modules from a full-time course, you’ll be considered a full-time student for funding purposes and should, therefore, apply as a full-time student.